DREAMassets-org/DREAMassets/sobun/README.md

   * Before DREAM can scan, DREAM must define the delegate object where `scanner` will deliver the BLE advertisements.
   * To start the scan, DREAM needs to run `clear()`, `start()` and then within a `while true` run `process()`.   `process()` has a default 10-second timeout so that's why it's in the infinite loop.
   * DREAM doesn't use `scan()` because of its default timeout.
-* Bluepy finds "BLE broadcasts" and stores their data in the `ScanEntry` object.
+* Bluepy finds "BLE broadcasts (advertisements)" and stores their data in the `ScanEntry` object.
 Bluetooth has defined [more than 20](https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile) types of data.
   * The method `getScanData()` returns for each tag a tripple with advertising type, description and value: `(adtype, desc, value)`.
 DREAM only uses the manufacturer-defined data with Advertising Data type `adtype == 255` (255 is 0xFF in hex) which correspends to the description `desc == "Manufacturer"`.
 There are many BLE devices broadcasting with manufacturer data, so DREAM filters for the regular expression (regex) that corresponds to the Tags: `010003000300`.
   * Additionally, DREAM needs the `Tag ID`, what bluepy calls the MAC address of the BLE device which DREAM gets from the `bleAdvertisement.addr` property.
 * The `DefaultDelegate` class has `DefaultDelegate()`